Deer Ridge, Calgary

 Deer Ridge is a residential neighbourhood in the southeast quadrant of Calgary, Alberta.
 It is located in the Bow River valley, and is bounded to the north by Canyon Meadows Drive, to the east by Deercliff Road and the Bow River, to the south by Deerfield Circle and the community of Deer Run and to the west by Bow Bottom Trail.
 Fish Creek Provincial Park is located immediately east.

 The land was annexed into the City of Calgary in 1961, and Deer Ridge was established in 1978.
 It is represented in the Calgary City Council by the Ward 14 councillor.

+Deer Valley Marketplace

+Deer Valley Marketplace is a defunct shopping mall turned outdoor shopping plaza located in Deer Ridge.
+It originally opened as an enclosed shopping mall at an unknown time, but would be partially demolished in 2012, with it briefly going through a period of abandonment.

+The original anchor tenants of the mall were Calgary Co-op and Zellers, when the Zellers closed, it would be converted into a Walmart Canada location.
+The Walmart location at the shopping centre would shutter in 2022 and be left vacant for several years, before being replaced with an indoor entertainment complex.